weibeld-setup/checklist-macos/README.md

    chsh -s "$HOMEBREW_PREFIX"/bin/bash
    sudo chsh -s "$HOMEBREW_PREFIX"/bin/bash
    ```
-1. Quit the terminal application
+1. Quit and reopen the terminal application

-> **Note:** the above sets the instance of Bash installed by Homebrew as the default shell, replacing Zsh as the default shell.
+> **Note:** this sets the version of Bash that has been installed by Homebrew as the default shell.
+By default, macOS uses Zsh as the default shell.

 [↑ Top](#contents)

-## 21. Install dotfiles
+## 22. Install dotfiles

 ![GitHub Repo: Install](https://raw.githubusercontent.com/weibeld-setup/.github/main/badge/github-repo-install.svg)